 The user can move the thumb by dragging it with the mouse, or clicking either side of it, on the direction arrows or the thumbtrack.
-When a direction arrow is clicked, the thumb is moved by a small amount (line increment) in the appropriate direction, clicking the thumbtrack moves the thumb by a larger, page increment.
+When a direction arrow is clicked, the thumb is moved by a small amount (line increment) in the appropriate direction; clicking the thumbtrack moves the thumb by a larger, page increment.
 Both the line and page increment can be set by the application.
-Table 3-4 gives full details of the scrollbar mouse and keyboard interfaces.
+Table 3-4 on page 3-50 gives full details of the scroll-bar mouse and keyboard interfaces.